-I have wandered around various regions of this nations territory for nine years, so on this page you will find some of my writings about the economics of housing (and of homelessness) some recollections of some of the people that I met and some photographs that i recorded during my travels.
+I have wandered around various regions of this nations territory for the past ten years, so on this page you will find some of my writings about the economics of housing (and of homelessness) some recollections of some of the people that I met and some photographs that i recorded during my travels.
 As a result of my studies of finance (and investing) and of my observations and experiences while interacting with a fairly large number of people (from a fairly wide range of socioeconomic strata) I have formulated the conclusion that differentials in the levels of housing quality (and availability) are probably the single largest impediment when it comes to insuring that our nation provides "justice for all" (as so alluringly promised in the Pledge of Allegiance that most American school children were required to recite every morning before classes began in school).

 Because of the rampant speculation in the residential housing market that has plagued our nation for so many decades, millions of Americans have been marginalized in to the weaker end of a highly disparate spectrum of socioeconomic strength (because they are unable to pay their rent or their mortgages) and thus: they are unable to afford to live inside like the vast majority of Americans do.
 While living outside they are subjected to (not only the assaults of the elements, but all so to) out bursts of random violence perpertrated against them by domiciled psychopaths who have seemed eager to utilize their dwellings (not to help the less fortunate, nor even to merely nourish and to sustain themselves but rather) as fortresses from which they can plan and perpertrate campaigns of intimidation (and physical violence) directed a'gainst people less materially fortunate than themselves... particularly the unhoused (a.k.a: the homeless).